At a glance

-The introduction of GDPR in May 2018 will mean that businesses will have to report a data breach to the Information Commissioner’s Office within 72 hours after detection and could possibly face a fine.
+The introduction of GDPR in May 2018 meant that businesses now have to report a data breach to the Information Commissioner’s Office within 72 hours after detection and could possibly face a fine.

-This highlights just how important it will be for SME’s to protect their data.
+This highlights just how important it is for SME’s to protect their data.

 How common are cyber attacks on SMEs?